 Dip any of the following foods to make chocolate candies:

-Fruit such as cherries, strawberries, oranges, kiwi, bananas, orange segmants, sliced or whole apples, raspberries and melons also make wonderful dipped candies.
+Fruit such as cherries, strawberries, oranges, kiwi, bananas, orange segments, sliced or whole apples, raspberries, and melons also make wonderful dipped candies.

 - When I melt chocolate for dipping- I add about a teaspoon to teaspoon and half of shortening such as ‘Crisco’ to the chocolate.
 (The amount of shortening depends on the amount of chocolate being melted.)
 Do not use liquid shortening.
 I also microwave in short intervals.
 If chocolate is heated too long it will become hard.
 I don’t have half power on my microwave-so I use the ‘defrost setting’ starting with one minute and adding 25 to 30 seconds as needed.
-Usually when ready, the chips will still have shape; however, when stirred they melt down.
+Usually, when ready, the chips will still have a shape; however, when stirred they melt down.
 (Barb/KidActivites)

 - Make sure fruit is rinsed and thoroughly patted dry.

 - When dipping raspberries, do not wash them and thread 3 to 4 on skewers.
 Slice bananas in long pieces.